jayp/jayp-blog/content/posts/2020-04-08-on-changelogs.md

 tags: ["product"]
 ---

 Neel and I started working on [Herald](https://www.heraldhq.com) in December 2019.
-It's [the best space for teams to collect, analyze, and collaborate on user feedback.](https://www.heraldhq.com).
-Working feverishly, we got the MVP in the hands of our first customer in the first week of January.
+It's [the best space for teams to collect, analyze, and collaborate on user feedback](https://www.heraldhq.com).
+Working feverishly over the winter break, we got the MVP in the hands of our first customer in on January 2nd.

 From then on, we've maintained a [changelog](https://www.notion.so/herald/What-s-New-2f90a8e462da42758878e34bb5a3371c) that Neel updates every week.
-We continue to maintain this cadence today and plan to do it for as long as possible.

 {{< fig src="/herald-changelog.png" caption="A screenshot of the Herald changelog"
 link="https://www.notion.so/herald/What-s-New-2f90a8e462da42758878e34bb5a3371c" >}}